Pursue Deferred Action and Work Authorization with Maghzi Law Firm LLC

 Renewal can be extra difficult because you must use your previous renewal filing to complete your new one.
 Any inconsistent information could jeopardize your renewal request.
 You will also need to find the most correct and current DACA forms.
 Your attorney can help you keep all your documents straight, and if you faced any legal trouble between your last DACA grant and now, you MUST contact a lawyer before submitting your filing.

-Discuss your situation with our North Charleston DACA attorney during a free consultation.
+Discuss your situation with our North Charleston DACA attorney during a consultation.

 An Advocate for Achieving Your Dreams